wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Asynchronous PHP

 Unlike traditional PHP synchronous operations, from the moment the Event Loop is run, the encapsulated `repeat` callbacks get spread across PHP's runtime fibers.
 That's 2000 calls fired with fibers instead of being executed synchronously.
-What is interesting from the PHP developers' point of view is that this has been done without some of the common DevOps type engineering approaches of spreading the load with Serverlesss, such as [Google Cloud Compute]() and [AWS Lambda]() (though we could achieve the same thing with [Bref](), but that's an article for another day!).
+What is interesting from the PHP developers' point of view is that this has been done without some of the common engineering approaches of spreading the load, such as using [Laravel]() Job/Queue worker or a Serverless architecture with [Bref]() tied to [Google Cloud Compute]() or [AWS Lambda]().
+These are all perfectly good approaches, but the main point here is that our approach **is plain PHP**.

 Thanks to Vonage and RevoltPhp, we call all be safe a little quicker, thanks to the tireless efforts of our park staff getting that asset back into containment as fast as possible.